Audi e-tron interior

 If you’re looking for an electric SUV that feels genuinely posh, the Audi e-tron is the car for you.
 Its interior looks like it has been dipped in a bucket of expensive metal trim pieces and high-quality shiny black plastics which are then assembled with laser precision.

-Thankfully, even entry-level e-trons come with plenty of posh kit, including a leather interior and pretty ambient lighting as standard.
+Thankfully, even the entry-level e-tron comes with plenty of posh kit, including a leather interior and pretty ambient lighting as standard.
 Move up the range and you get softer Valcona leather, illuminated ‘e-tron’ badges in the door openings and a panoramic sunroof that makes the cabin feel light and airy.

 Sure, the e-tron doesn’t get the Tesla Model X’s huge infotainment screen in the centre of the dashboard, but Audi hasn’t been mean with its screenage.
 You get a wide infotainment display behind the steering wheel and two more in the centre of the dashboard.

-We’ve saved the Audi’s party piece for last, however – its rear-facing cameras that replace conventional wing mirrors.
+We’ve saved the Audi’s party piece for last, however – its rear-facing cameras that replace conventional door mirrors.
 They help to improve the e-tron’s aerodynamics, but mostly they just look very, very cool.